conduitframework/conduit_mqtt/README.md

    pipeline :serialize do
      plug Conduit.Plug.Format, content_type: "application/json"
      plug Conduit.Plug.Encode, encoding: "aes256gcm"
-     plug ConduitMQTT.Plug.Wrap
+     plug Conduit.Plug.Wrap
      plug Conduit.Plug.Format, content_type: "application/json"
    end
 ```

-The above formats the message body into json, encrypts it, wraps the headers, attributes, and body into map and then
+The above formats the message body into json, encrypts it, wraps the headers, fields, and body into a map and then
 formats that into json for transport.
 Your pipeline could be simpler.

 And the reverse of the above pipeline: